dummybob/blog/blog/2019-10/moving-on-premise-to-azure/index.md

 If your Octopus Server is running in Microsoft Azure, there is only one solution unless you have a [DFS Replica](https://docs.microsoft.com/en-us/windows-server/storage/dfs-replication/dfsr-overview) in Azure.
 That solution is [Azure File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) - it just presents a file share over SMB 3.0 that will be shared across all of your Octopus servers.

-Once you have created your File Share, you can mount the drive for use by Octopus.
-Make sure to map a persistent network drive for the user account the Octopus Server is using.
+Once you have created your File Share, I find the best option is to add the Azure File Share as a symbolic link

 Run the below before installing Octopus.